 Nominations are accepted from both U.S. and international jurisdictions.

 Program nominations are divided by jurisdiction size.
 Communities with a population of 10,000 or less are strongly encouraged to apply.
 Students are encouraged to nominate a professor for the Academic Award.
+Submit a nomination today!
+Details and submission process below.

 Recognize individual achievement that may have been accomplished through tenure with a number of local governments or organizations.
 Individuals can be nominated in only one Professional Award category per year.